 Show / Hide

 The High Performance Centre will be the training and administration facility of the Tasmania Football Club.
-The centre will be situated across two locations, using parts of the former Rosny golf course and Charles Hand Park.
+The Centre is proposed to be situated in the Rosny Parklands, or a split-site option across Rosny Parklands and Charles Hand Park.

-The main facility will consist of an oval the same size as the MCG playing surface, and a training and administration building housing indoor training facilities such as a gym, pool, indoor field, as well as housing the club’s administration.
-It is planned for elements of the facility to be publicly accessible and provide services to the community, as well as a hospitality element such a café like the Hurricanes Café at Blundstone arena.
+The facility will consist of an oval the same size as the MCG playing surface, a smaller oval, and a training and administration building housing indoor training facilities such as a gym, pool, indoor field, as well as housing the club’s administration.
+It is planned for elements of the facility to be publicly accessible and provide services to the community.

 The High Performance Centre is not a stadium and will not consist of large stands of seating circling the playing field.